bevyengine/bevy-website/content/learn/migration-guides/0.10-0.11/_index.md

 The default tonemapper has been changed from ReinhardLuminance to TonyMcMapface.
 Explicitly set ReinhardLuminance on your cameras to get back the previous look.

+TonyMcMapface requires the `ktx2`, `tonemapping_luts`, and `zstd` features, which are enabled by default.
+If you disable the default features and notice that your scene is pink, you can either add the `ktx2`, `tonemapping_luts`, and `zstd` features, or use a different tonemapper.

+Of the tonemappers that don't require a lookup table (LUT), SomewhatBoringDisplayTransform is the closest to TonyMcMapface.
+LUT based tonemappers are preferable as they tend to be faster.

 ### [Apply codebase changes in preparation for `StandardMaterial` transmission](https://github.com/bevyengine/bevy/pull/8704)

 <div class="migration-guide-area-tags">